+This quaint country spot is rich with history and peppered with historical monuments.
 I recently had the chance to visit Castle Combe on a day trip from London to the Cotswolds, so read on to discover some delightful things to do in Castle Combe while you’re on vacation.

 Where is Castle Combe in The Cotswolds?

 If you’ve never been to the Cotswolds before, you’re in for a real treat.
 Designated an official Area of Outstanding Natural Beauty (AONB) in 1966, the Cotswolds is a treasured tourist attraction in the United Kingdom.

 The area covers parts of Wiltshire, Somerset, Oxfordshire, and Worcestershire.
 This stunning landscape boasts rolling hills, meadows, and an abundance of natural beauty.
 If you’re looking for Castle Combe Village, head to Wiltshire County in the South West area of England.
 Wiltshire is about eight kilometres outside of Chippenham.

 Castle Combe is a historic medieval village named after a 12th-century castle of the same name.
 The Castle Combe Castle, which was abandoned in the late 1300s, was situated on a spur north of the village, overlooking the Bybrook River and Bybrook Valley.

 If you’re wondering where the name ‘Combe’ comes from, it’s simply a synonym for a valley.
 The name Castle Combe referred to the old castle’s view of the valley, where the village was later established.
 Nothing remains of the Castle Combe’s Castle today, but you can still see some of the earthworks beneath the site, as well as the stonework ruins in the undergrowth.